Turkish cuisine: Meats

-In some regions, meat, which was mostly eaten only at wedding ceremonies or during the Kurban Bayramı (Eid ul-Adha) as etli pilav (pilav with meat), has become part of the daily diet since the introduction of industrial production.
-Veal, formerly shunned, is now widely consumed.

 The main use of meat in cooking remains the combination of ground meat and vegetable, with names such as kıymalı fasulye (beans with ground meat) or kıymalı ıspanak (spinach with ground meat, which is sometimes served with yoğurt).

 Alternatively, in coastal towns cheap fish such as sardalya (sardines) or hamsi (anchovies) are widely available, as well as many others with seasonal availability.
 Poultry consumption, almost exclusively of chicken and eggs, is common.
 Milk-fed lambs, once the most popular source of meat in Turkey, comprise a small part of contemporary consumption.
 Kuzu çevirme, cooking milk-fed lamb on a spit, once an important ceremony, is rarely seen.

+Pork is available in some stores but is not commonly eaten since most Turks are Muslims.

 Dishes and foods

 Dairy products

 Yoğurt is an important element in Turkish cuisine.
 In fact, the English word yogurt or yoghurt derives from the Turkish word yoğurt.
-Yoğurt can accompany almost all meat dishes (kebabs, köfte), vegetable dishes (especially fried eggplant, courgette, spinach with minced meat etc.), meze and a specialty called mantı (folded triangles of dough containing minced meat).
+Yoğurt can accompany almost all meat dishes (kebabs, köfte), vegetable dishes (especially fried eggplant, courgette, spinach with minced meat, etc.), meze and a specialty called mantı (folded triangles of dough containing minced meat).
 In villages, yoğurt is regularly eaten with pilav or bread.
 A thicker, higher-fat variety, süzme yoğurt or "strained yogurt", is made by straining the yoğurt curds from the whey.
 One of the most common Turkish drinks, ayran, is made from yoğurt.
 Also, yoğurt is often used in the preparation of cakes, some soups and pastries.
-Kashk is a fermented and strained sour yogurt that can be consumed on its own as a cheese, or used as an ingredient in soups.
+Keş (Kashk) is a fermented and strained sour yogurt that can be consumed on its own as a cheese, or used as an ingredient in soups.